Helsinki - Tallinn Ferry Guide 2024

 South Harbour

-South Harbour of Helsinki is located just next to the main market square and close to the well-known Helsinki Cathedral.
-Helsinki South Harbour’s ferry terminals can be accessed by tram.
+The South Harbour of Helsinki is located just next to the main market square and close to the well-known Helsinki Cathedral.
+The ferry terminals in Helsinki South Harbour can be accessed by tram.

 Tallink Silja’s Stockholm ferries (but not Tallinn ferries!) and Viking Line’s Tallinn ferries depart from South Harbour.
-Tallink’s Stockholm ferries leave from the Olympia Terminal and Viking Line ferries from the Katajanokka Terminal.
-These terminals are opposite to each other and must be reached by different trams.
+Tallink’s Stockholm ferries leave from the Olympia Terminal, and Viking Line ferries from the Katajanokka Terminal.
+These terminals are opposite and must be reached by different trams.
 Make sure you are heading to the correct terminal!

-Google Maps works well in Helsinki, which is a valuable aid for travellers.
+Google Maps works well in Helsinki, a valuable aid for travellers.

 West Harbour

-Tallink Silja’s Tallinn ferries and Eckerö Line’s ferry are using the modern West Harbour.
+Tallink Silja’s Tallinn ferries and Eckerö Line’s ferry use the modern West Harbour.
 West Harbour is moderately close to the city centre but is not as well-located as South Harbour.

-Both West Harbour and South Harbour can be reached by public transport from the city centre in 20 minutes.
-A taxi from the centre costs from 10 to 25 euros.
+Public transport from the city centre takes 20 minutes to reach both West Harbour and South Harbour.
+A taxi from the centre costs 10 to 25 euros.

 Vuosaari Harbour